-Fortunately, there are a variety of lean animal and plant sources of protein that will help you meet your quota.
+Fortunately, there are a variety of lean animal and plant sources of protein that can help you meet your quota.

-The protein Reference Daily Intake (RDI) for an adult who eats 2,000 calories a day is 50 grams, although some people can benefit from eating much more than that.
-Your individual calorie and protein needs are based on your age, weight, height, sex and activity level (1).
+The protein Reference Daily Intake (RDI) for an adult who eats 2,000 calories a day is 50 grams, although some people may benefit from eating more than that.
+Your individual calorie and protein needs are typically based on your age, weight, height, sex, and activity level (

-Beyond protein’s essential roles in building and maintaining muscle and tissues in your body and helping regulate many body processes, it also promotes satiety (fullness) and may help in managing your weight (2, 3).
+Beyond protein’s essential roles in building and maintaining muscle and tissues in your body and helping regulate many body processes, protein also helps promotes satiety (fullness) and may aid in weight management (

-Here are 13 lean protein foods you should consider.
+Here are 13 lean protein foods to consider.